 The Maris Otter base provides a strong foundation of English malt with a lot of character to it, and notice that nearly 90% of the malt bill is base malt.
 You don’t need to add 20–30% specialty malts to create a beer with depth of flavor.
 Caramel 60 °L gives the beer some English maltiness and character, but is also dark enough to provide some fruit hints without being overly harsh.

 Special B is the only harsh zone malt, and it provides depth as well as character.
 At 3.6% of the malt bill it is enough to bring out toasted raisin, prunes, and some bitter notes without being overwhelming or creating burnt or tannic bitterness.
-The Chocolate malt provides a strong roast finish to the beer, and finally just a bit of black patent gives the beer a roasty edge that you might expect in a
+The Chocolate malt provides a strong roast finish to the beer, and finally just a bit of black patent gives the beer a roasty edge that you might expect in a robust porter.

 To balance the beer, which is a bit edgy, I did hop with Centennial at a pretty high hop rate (47 IBUs), and then finish it with an English ale yeast, again to accentuate complexity, esters, and a slightly malty finish.
 I chose Centennial over a traditional English hop because I enjoy its aroma/flavor profile and it has enough alpha acids to deliver the bitterness needed.